-Within the Institutions theme, we are looking to understand the policy and regulatory environment in which SLES can operate optimally in the future.
+Within the EnergyREV Institutions theme, our focus is understanding the policy and regulatory environment in which SLES can operate optimally in the future.

-There is an incomplete understanding of the current policy, regulatory and market frameworks surrounding smart local energy systems in the UK.
+There is an incomplete understanding of the current policy, regulatory and market frameworks surrounding SLES in the UK.
 In order to understand what needs to change to enable SLES to thrive, it is important to have a baseline of what today's arrangements are.